QEDjl-project/RejectionSamplers.jl/benchmarks/01_compton/README.md

-# GPUEventGenerators Benchmarks
+# RejectionSamplers Benchmarks

-This directory contains a benchmark suite for **[GPUEventGenerators.jl](https://github.com/...)**, designed to measure the performance of event generation on multiple compute backends.
+This directory contains a benchmark suite for **[RejectionSamplers.jl](https://github.com/qedjl-project/RejectionSamplers.jl)**, designed to measure the performance of event generation on multiple compute backends.
 Supported backends include **CUDA, oneAPI, AMDGPU, Metal, and CPU** (OpenCL may be added in the future).

 ## Installation